jeffreysorgen/golf-club-sensors/implementation.md

 10. [Implementation Part One:](#part-one-the-accelerometer) **Set up Accelerometer**
 11. Created _new-readme.md_ (now [README](README.md)), added implementation.md (this) and made [activity.md](activity.md) into a TO-DO list
 12. Renamed (this) repository: _hello-world_ is now _golf-swing-sensors_, and updated [README.md](readme.md)
 13. Determined that the Magnetometer is not going to be used for Ready/Resting orientation.
+Major shift in understanding.

 # Implementation:
 ### Flow for Golf Swing sensors: